SanjanaSAithal/todo-app-ai-powered/README.md

 - ✅ Day 3: Added JavaScript logic to add tasks with priority
 - ✅ Day 4: Added delete functionality to each task
 - ✅ Day 5: Added task completion checkbox
+- ✅ Day 6: Task Filtering
+            🔍 Added a dropdown to filter tasks by status or priority.
+            Works for Completed, Uncompleted, Low, Medium, and High priority tasks.

 ## 📦 How to Run Locally